Sorry, the fields marked in red need your attention, please fix them to continue.

 Ema Datshi - A Marriage of Cheese and Chillies

 Yak cheese and chillies.
 Ema Datshi is a decadent combination of these two primary ingredients that come together beautifully to form the national dish of Bhutan.
 Garlic, onions and tomatoes add to the taste and texture of the stew, but the gravy retains the buttery colour of the cheese.
 Don’t be fooled by its tame appearance though.
 Ema means chillies in Bhutanese and they make their presence felt with every bite.
-As usual, you will find this dish served with the omnipresent red rice.
+As usual, you will find this dish served with omnipresent red rice.

 While most tourists travelling to Bhutan expect a quiet holiday, Bhutan has so much more to offer than serenity and clean air.
-You can easily pair your stretches of tranquility with intermittent bursts of adventure to keep your holiday more interesting.
+You can easily pair your stretches of tranquillity with intermittent bursts of adventure to keep your holiday more interesting.
 Here are some recommended things to do in Bhutan.

-Relax in the Hot Springs at Gasa Tsachu
+Relax in the Hot Springs at Gasa Tsachu:

 Soaking in natural hot springs, especially amidst the cool weather of Bhutan is a pleasure that needs to be experienced to be believed.
 Gasa Tsachu is in the same district as Jigme National Park.
 It is a collection of natural hot-water springs that offer a remarkably relaxing experience in open-air communal tanks.
 This is a truly rewarding experience, especially after an arduous trek across the national park.
 Take a cue from the locals and dissolve your tiredness in the proper Bhutanese way.

-Go River Rafting on Po Chu River
+Go River Rafting on Po Chu River:

 After a relaxing soak in the hot springs, a river rafting expedition on the River Po Chu seems like an exciting prospect.
 But far from the usual rapids accompanied by strong currents and loud screams, river rafting in Bhutan is almost a Zen-like experience.
 You are carried along on gentle currents along the river’s flow flanked by picturesque scenery on both the riverbanks.
 The 16-km-long route gives you the perfect opportunity to admire the natural beauty of Bhutan from a different perspective.

-Trek in the Snow
+Trek in the Snow:

 With its varied topography, Bhutan is a trekker’s paradise.
 As you make your way through exquisite natural landscapes, the snow-capped mountains, the lush green valleys and the crystal-clear lakes make a magnificent background for your trek.
 Some of the treks are physically demanding, but most are easy to conquer with a basic level of fitness.
 But, regardless of the difficulty level, they will all test your resolve and check your breaking point.
 So, put your best foot forward and explore the magnificence of the Bhutanese landscape on foot.

-Score a Bulls Eye
+Score a Bulls Eye:

 Archery is more that Bhutan’s national sport.
 It is a passion that thrives in every Bhutanese heart.
 All around the country you will find throngs of men dressed in ghos (traditional robes) shooting at tiny targets sometimes placed as far as 140 metres away.
-You can test your aim at one of these archery fields that is present in every Bhutanese village.
+You can test your aim at one of these archery fields that are present in every Bhutanese village.
 The archery tournaments between villages are colourful spectacles that can get as rowdy as any international sporting events.
 The singing, heckling and cheering lend a festive air to the intense competitions.
 The Coronation Archery tournament and the Yangphel tournament are the biggest tournaments of the year.

-Dance with the Monks
+Dance with the Monks:

-The wonderful Bhutanese culture is full of song and dance that celebrate the age-old traditions and beliefs.
+The wonderful Bhutanese culture is full of song and dance that celebrate age-old traditions and beliefs.
 Among these the ‘Tsechu’ reserves a special place among the local populace.
 Taking place on the 10th day of every Tibetan lunar month, it is the time for dancing, revelry and catching up with friends.
 But the highlight of the festival is the ‘Cham’ dance performed by monks dressed in intricate costumes and traditional masks.
 Each of these dances carries a moral message that is conveyed in an entertaining format.
 The end of the festival is marked by the unfurling of a giant Thangka or Throngdrei.

 Price Per Person